 • Also collected, but anonymized by the product before transmission to the cloud: BSSIDs of Wi-Fi Access Points that the product can see (used for debugging purposes)

-The personal data transferred may include the following categories of data, as determined by Company in its sole discretion: Account name, first name, last name, street address, city, state, postal code, country, phone number, country code, location of the device (derived from IP address, supplied by user, other mechanisms), product’s MAC address, SSID of user’s Wi-Fi network, Wi-Fi network password, device schedules, device type, browser type, operating system and application version and certain other device properties.
+The personal data transferred may include the following categories of data, as determined by Company in its sole discretion: Account name, first name, last name, street address, city, state, postal code, country, phone number, country code, location of the device (derived from IP address, supplied by user, other mechanisms), product’s MAC address, SSID of user’s Wi-Fi network, Wi-Fi network password, device schedules, device type, browser type, operating system and application version, geolocation of the mobile device associated with the connected device, and certain other device properties.

 Special categories of data (if appropriate):